United States Q&A

 14 Who has standing to bring claims?

-A plaintiff has standing to seek relief if (1) there is an actual case or controversy, the resolution of which directly impacts the plaintiff; (2) the plaintiff is not too removed from the violation; and (3) the plaintiff can demonstrate that it suffered an ‘antitrust injury’ to have standing in federal court.
+A plaintiff has standing to seek relief in federal court if (1) there is an actual case or controversy related to an alleged violation of the federal antitrust laws, the resolution of which directly impacts the plaintiff; (2) the plaintiff is not too removed from the violation; and (3) the plaintiff can demonstrate that it suffered an ‘antitrust injury’.
 Antitrust injury is ‘injury of the type the antitrust laws were intended to prevent’.
-Atlantic Richfield Co v.
-USA Petroleum Co., 495 U.S. 328, 334 (1990).
+Atlantic Richfield Co. v.
+USA Petroleum Co., 495 US 328, 334 (1990).
 Although plaintiffs who purchased products or services indirectly from the defendants can bring antitrust damages under many state laws, they are not permitted do so under federal law.

 15 In what forums can private antitrust claims be brought in your country?